Untouched Orca Bay

 Today you’ll drive along winding roads through dense forests to the north of Vancouver Island.
 The road no longer runs along the coast, but inland through the mountains, and you’ll soon realise how sparsely populated this area is.
 There are fewer people, and more trees, rivers and lakes.
 Your destination will be either Telegraph Cove or Port McNeill, two tiny fishing villages on the Johnstone Strait, the favourite summer resort of Killer Whales.

 You’ll stay in either of these typical Canadian fishing villages, where we’ve hand-selected several lodges in the middle of nature or dotted along the river.
 The rooms are comfortable and overlook the forest or water.

 In the morning you’ll drive from your lodge to the centre of Telegraph Cove for your whale watching experience.
 It’s a typical ‘boardwalk’ village, full of colourful wooden houses on stilts, located on a small bay.
 There are only a few places in Canada where the atmosphere of an authentic fishing village really reigns.
 In the harbour, there’s a cosy café where you can sit on the terrace and enjoy fresh fish & chips, or the local fish soup.

 Before boarding, head to the ‘Whale Interpretive Center’ to see the impressive skeletons of dolphins, seals and whales.
-On board, the skipper gives a brief introduction to the orcas and other inhabitants of the blue waters of the Johnstone Strait.
-The chances of seeing orcas here are about 90%!
-All fishing boats are required to stay at least 100m away, though sometimes the orcas do swim up and suddenly emerge.
-If the whales are close, an underwater microphone is hung in the water, so you can hear their melodies.
+On board, the skipper will give a brief introduction to the Orcas and other inhabitants of the blue waters of the Johnstone Strait.
+The chances of seeing Orcas here is about 90%!
+All fishing boats are required to stay at least 100m away, though sometimes the Orcas do swim up and suddenly emerge.
+If the whales are close, an underwater microphone is hung in the water, so you can hear their melodies for yourself.

 Best time to visit